 As Oscar de la Renta famously said, “Fashion is about dressing according to what’s fashionable.
 Style is more about being yourself.”
 And no one knows how to merge the two like the celebrity stylist.
 There are different types of styling in the fashion world today; editorial styling, brand consultancy, and the aforementioned celebrity styling.

 Made famous in the last two decades from big names like Rachel Zoe, Kate Young, and Samantha McMillen; the world of celebrity styling isn’t just about picking the perfect outfit and accessories.
+The trade has turned into high-powered machine with enough wheeling and dealing to make any agent want to take a nap!
 For designers and fashion houses that are new to the game, celebrity stylists can be the toughest to snag; but the most coveted because of the cultural influence and media reach of their clients.

 So, how can you capture the attention of the ultimate styling unicorn?
 We have some steps you can take to help you capture the ungettable get and hopefully get some huge exposure.

 Have an impeccable lookbook

 Lookbooks are professional, high-fashion catalogues, if you will, meant to show off various items and looks from you latest collection.
 But unlike catalogs, lookbooks don’t come with pricing, sizing, descriptions or much written content.
 That information should be reserved for your line sheet.
 A lookbook should be sleek enough to display on a coffee table and styled in a way that will promote the absolute best “looks” your brand has to offer.
 Your lookbook should have an engaging layout, which includes professional photography and lifestyle sections that showcase your looks in different environments.